echoedinvoker/docs-web-animation/2025-08-12_get-informations-of-animations.md

-# get informations of animations
+# Get Informations of Animations

 Below, we add a button in the interface to obtain information about the animation object and animation effect.